ivangutierrezr/EBI02032-technical-task/README.md

 npm start
 ```

-For run as development server:
+For run as developer:

 ```
-npm run-dev
+npm run dev
 ```

 An Express server has been added for serve this app.
 If you want to work in development